 Packing for a year-long world trip has felt overwhelming at times.
 Even being about a year away, we are starting to prepare for this.
+We’ve planned international trips before, but this is a completely different beast.
 With so many different places and climates it can be tough to figure out what to bring with us.
 Luckily we have a local community of travelers whom we can get some advice from.
 Here are some questions we asked or researched on our own.

 Questions regarding packing